U.S. Stocks Wobble After Starting 2018 on a High Note

-U.S. stocks wobbled Monday after notching a run of records in the first week of trading.
+U.S. stocks wobbled around the flatline Monday after notching a run of records in the first week of trading.

 Continue Reading Below